dschnare/purejs/README.md

 # Installation

-Install locally:

-	npm install git://github.com/dschnare/purejs.git
+	npm install purejs

-Or use as a dependency:

-	{
-		"dependencies": {
-			"purejs": "git://github.com/dschnare/purejs.git"
-		}
-	}
+Or using bower

+  bower install purejs

 # Support

-Supports all JavaScript 1.3 and above environments.

 Supports being loaded as an AMD or Node/CommonJS module.
+Uses the UMD module definition.
+If no module loading framework is present then the global `Pure` is exposed.

 # Testing